soemn/cfa-junior-assignment/README.md

 **Expected delivery instructions:**

 1. Similarly to task 1, there should be a branch called `feat/task-2`
-2. There should be a pull request called `feat: TASK-2 server data for carousel component` to merge `feat/task-2` into `main`.
+2. There should be a pull request called `feat: TASK-2 server data for carousel component` to merge `feat/task-2` into `dev`.
 3. Feel free to merge the branch from `feat/task-2` into main after you've completed the requirements.

-# 5. Secondary Goals
+# 5. 🎯 Secondary Goals

 Here are some secondary stretch goals you can try and accomplish if you find yourself itching for more!